PipedreamHQ/pipedream/docs/docs/api/rest/workflows/README.md

 }
 ```

-The `autodeploy` option instructs Pipedream to deploy this workflow automatically, without requiring a manual deployment from the dashboard.
+The `auto_deploy` option instructs Pipedream to deploy this workflow automatically, without requiring a manual deployment from the dashboard.

 ### Step 4 - Send the request